 Temple Ohav Shalom offers a welcoming spirit – warm and inclusive.
-We are a thriving Reform Jewish congregation in the northern suburbs of Pittsburgh, PA with a current membership of more than 200 families.
+We are a thriving Reform Jewish congregation in the northern suburbs of Pittsburgh, PA with a current membership of almost 200 families.
 The Temple provides religious, cultural and social opportunities in a comfortable atmosphere of community, worship, study, social action, friendship and spiritual growth.

 Our Temple is affiliated with The Union for Reform Judaism, which provides vision and leadership to Reform Jews and congregations on spiritual, ethical, social justice and management issues as well as programmatic support to Reform Jewish congregations.
 The URJ offers opportunities for individual growth and identity that few congregations could provide by themselves.